The Following Blog Posts Contain Information Related To:

 U.S. and Swiss officials also rolled-out a separate, but near identical, program around the same time.

 The Safe Harbor Frameworks are self-certification processes, but participants are required to comply with associated paperwork to maintain official compliance recognition.

 True Ultimate Standards Everywhere Inc. (a.k.a., TRUSTe) is a private firm that offers security certifications.
-Primarily, businesses, who want to demonstrate a commitment to international data laws, use the company’s services.
+Primarily, businesses that want to demonstrate a commitment to international data laws use the company’s services.
 Businesses can apply for universally recognized TRUSTe licenses.
-Like the Safe Harbor Frameworks, licensees are required to renew every few years.
+Like the Safe Harbor Frameworks, license renewal is required every few years.

 Two Companies Busted For Not Renewing Safe Harbor and TRUSTe Commitments